AdobeDocs/experience-manager-guides.en/help/product-guide/cs-install-guide/conf-output-generation.md

 |PID|Property Key|Property Value|
 |---|------------|--------------|
 |`com.adobe.fmdita.common.SanitizeNodeNameImpl`|`aemsite.DisallowedFileNameChars`|Ensure that the property is set to ``'<>`@$``.
 You can add more special characters to this list.|

+> [!NOTE]
+>
+> The above configuration applies to all output formats.
+This means that when generating a PDF, HTML, or custom output, the final output will follow the configured filename sanitization rules.

 You can also configure the other properties such as use lower case in filenames, separator to handle invalid characters, and maximum number of characters allowed in the filenames.
 To configure these properties, add the following key value pairs in the configuration file: